Tâmega giga battery

 Progress of the construction works

-The creation of the Daivões reservoir involved the construction of a bridge about 200 m long and 35 m high, more than 5 km of power lines, more than 7 km of roads, as well as two sewage treatment plants.
+The creation of the Daivões reservoir involved the construction of a bridge about 200 m long and 35 m high, more than 5 km of power lines, more than 7 km of roads, as well as two wastewater treatment plants.

 This Daivões reservoir is the lower reservoir of the 880 MW Gouvães pumped-storage hydroelectric power plant.
 In January 2022 Iberdrola commissioned the hydroelectric power plant's first power unit - a 220 MW capacity turbine - starting to deliver clean electricity to the grid from the Tâmega gigabattery.